-hey guys, i’m doing this series mainly as something academic, just for the pleasure of investigating about fashion history. this is awesome information if you’re into photography, movies or series.
-You may recognize these dresses from various productions of: “the Tudors” or “Anne Boleyn”, due to the fact that Henry VIII was King of England during (1491–1547), 15th-16th century.
+hey guys, I’m doing this series mainly as something academic, just for the pleasure of investigating about fashion history. this is awesome information if you’re into photography, movies or series.
+You may recognize these dresses from various productions of: “The Tudors” or “Anne Boleyn”, due to the fact that Henry VIII was King of England during (1491–1547), 15th-16th century.

 During the fifteenth century, the nature of European costume began to emphasize fashion as the current style or custom of dress.

 As Europe continued to grow more prosperous, the urban middle classes, skilled workers, began to wear more complex clothes that followed, at a distance, the fashions set by the elites.
-It is in this time period that we begin to see fashion take on a temporal aspect.
+It is during this time period that we begin to see fashion take on a temporal aspect.
 People could now be dated by their clothes, and being in “out of date” clothing became a new social concern.

 Women’s fashions of the 15th century consisted of a long

 gown, usually with sleeves, worn over a kirtle or undergown, with a linen chemise or smock worn next to the skin.
 The sleeves were made detachable and were heavily ornamented.
 The long-waisted silhouette of the previous period was replaced by a high-waisted style with fullness over the belly, often confined by a belt.
 The wide, shallow scooped neckline was replaced by a V-neck, often cut low enough to

 reveal the decorated front of the kirtle beneath.